matloff/R-vs.-Python-for-Data-Science/README.md

 to implement in Python.
 While this can be done in R in various ways, it is not as good.
 Not a big issue in Data Science, but it does come up in some contexts.

+## Online help

+*Big win for R.*

+To begin with, R's basic **help()** function is much more informative than Python's.
+It's nicely supplemented by **example()**.
+And most important, the custom of writing vignettes in R packages makes R a hands-down winner in this aspect.

 ## R/Python interoperability